 As the QA Widget is not the main focus of this article, we won’t go into depth on it.
 However, you can learn more and read how to set one up here (and if you’d rather not do it yourself, the Digioh team is always happy to help you get it set up and personalized).

-Now for the biggest part of this article: getting the Lightbox set up.
-Like we mentioned before, what you want out of the Lightbox really depends on you: there are a plethora of ways to customize it so it works best for you.
+Now for the biggest part of this article: setting up the Lightbox.
+Like we mentioned before, what you want out of the Lightbox really depends on you.
+There are many ways to customize it to your needs.

 1. Getting the Basic Stuff Out of the Way

 First things first: you’ve gotta sign up for Digioh.
-You can get a free trial account so you can get a feel for it all, or you can hit us up and we can show you a quick, personalized demo for all of this!
+You can get a free trial account so you can get a feel for it all.

 (In addition to signing up for a Digioh account, don’t forget to install the Digioh WooCommerce plugin!)